Spectacular Sunsets Awaken Serene Sunrises

 Crack some succulent blue crab.
 Dance to a live band.
 Chill with a cocktail on a lounge chair.
 No matter how you choose to celebrate sundown, this is your place.
 This popular waterfront restaurant and bar perched beside the waterfront in Oxford overlooking the Tred Avon River, which feeds into the Chesapeake Bay, delivers a chaser of fun alongside a killer sunset.

-Capsize OXMD and Scottish Highland Creamery 314 Tilghman Street
+Capsize OXMD 314 Tilghman Street

 In season (shorthand: when it’s warm) people converge on this special spot to eat, drink and be merry as the sky unveils a showy summer sunset over Town Creek in Oxford.
 Some arrive by boat, others by bike and most by car.
-Note: You can also take in the sunset for the price of an ice cream cone around the corner from Capsize, where you can savor frosty award-winning treats at Scottish Highland Creamery from casual picnic tables right on the water.

 The last of sunset over Capsize restaurant in Oxford, Maryland.

-Oxford Town Park 104 S. Morris Street
+Scottish Highland Creamery and Oxford Town Park 104 S. Morris Street

 Sherwood